-Smoking bacon at home does take a little bit of time and preparation, so this recipe is not for you out there who need a quick bacon fix.
+Smoking bacon at home does take a little bit of time and preparation, as well as some tools.
+This isn’t for something looking for a quick bacon fix!

 Home Made Smoked Bacon Recipe